Lord Mayor of London: Role

-The Lord Mayor is a member of the City of London's governing body, the City of London Corporation (incorporated as The Mayor and Commonalty and Citizens of the City of London).
-The Corporation comprises the Court of Aldermen and the Court of Common Council; the former includes only the aldermen, while the latter includes both aldermen and common councilmen.
-The Lord Mayor belongs to and presides over both bodies.
+The lord mayor is a member of the City of London's governing body, the City of London Corporation, incorporated as The Mayor and Commonalty and Citizens of the City of London.
+The Corporation comprises the Court of Aldermen and the Court of Common Council.
+The Court of Aldermen includes only the aldermen.
+The Court of Common Council includes both aldermen and common councilmen.
+The lord mayor belongs to and presides over both bodies.

-The main role of the Lord Mayor is to represent, support and promote all aspects of the UK's financial service industries, including maritime.
+The main role of the lord mayor is to represent, support and promote all aspects of the UK's financial service industries, including maritime.
 This is undertaken as head of the City of London Corporation and includes hosting visiting foreign government ministers, business people and dignitaries as well as conducting foreign visits of their own.